OUR COMMITMENT TO HEALTHY ENVIRONMENTS NOW AND FOR THE FUTURE

 We carefully plan, design and build operations to mitigate our environmental impacts, and work with host communities and governments to ensure that our operations meet acceptable standards of practice and adhere to regulations.
 By investing in technologies and implementing leading environmental practices, where feasible, we seek to safely manage tailings and waste, restore disturbed land, reduce our water and energy consumption and protect the ecosystems surrounding our sites.

-As we implement our Climate Strategy to reduce GHG emissions, we recognize the importance of holding our progress to account through measurement and disclosure.
-This is why Eldorado has set a target to mitigate Scope 1 and Scope 2 GHG emissions by an amount equal to 30% of our 2020 baseline from current operating mines by 2030, on a “business- as-usual” basis.
+Current GHG Emissions Mitigation Target: To mitigate Scope 1 and Scope 2 GHG emissions by an amount equal to 30% of our 2020 baseline from current operating mines by 2030, on a “business-as-usual” basis.1

-At Kışladağ, we operate heap leach facilities to extract gold from mined ore and, in doing so, we apply strict management practices and voluntary standards to mitigate associated risks and uphold the safety and health of our people, host communities and the environment.
+In Türkiye, at our Kışladağ mine, we operate heap leach facilities to extract gold from mined ore and, in doing so, we apply strict management practices and voluntary standards to mitigate associated risks and uphold the safety and health of our people, host communities and the environment.

 Interactions with Water